Bipolar Disorder (Manic Depressive Illness or Manic Depression)

 If you take lithium, you have to have periodic blood tests to make sure the dose is high enough, but not too high.
 Side effects include nausea, diarrhea, frequent urination, tremor (shaking) and diminished mental sharpness.
 Lithium can cause some minor changes in tests that show how well your thyroid, kidney and heart are functioning.
 These changes are usually not serious, but your doctor will want to know what your blood tests show before you start taking lithium.
 You will have to get an electrocardiogram (EKG), thyroid and kidney function tests, and a blood test to count your white blood cells.

 For many years, antiseizure medications (also called "anticonvulsants") have also been used to treat bipolar disorder.
-The most common in use are valproic acid (Depakote), lamotrigine (Lamictal) and carbamazepine (Tegretol).
+The most common in use are valproic acid (Depakote) and lamotrigine (Lamictal).
+A doctor may also recommend treatment with other antiseizure medications — gabapentin (Neurontin), topiramate (Topamax), or oxcarbazepine (Trileptal).

 Some people tolerate valproic acid better than lithium.
 Nausea, loss of appetite, diarrhea, sedation and tremor (shaking) are common when starting valproic acid, but, if these side effects occur, they tend to fade over time.
 The medication also can cause weight gain.
 Uncommon but serious side effects are damage to the liver and problems with blood platelets (platelets are necessary for the blood to clot).